SergioNGCR/wallet-project/README.md

     You might get this error if port not available:
     - java.net.BindException: Address already in use
     ```
+5. To exit the server just press Ctrl+C or ^C.

 ### Run Wallet-Client:

 1. Open a new Terminal and navigate to the project's root folder.
+2. Run `./gradlew :wallet-client:docker`  to build the docker image named
+'wallet-client-sergio'
-2. Run the following command, replace `<users>` with the amount of users to simulate,
+3. Run the following command, replace `<users>` with the amount of users to simulate,
 `<threadPerUser>` with the number of threads allowed per user and `<roundsPerThread>`
 with the number of rounds each thread has to execute.
     ```
-    java -jar wallet-client/build/libs/wallet-client-0.0.1-SNAPSHOT.jar <users> <threadPerUser> <roundsPerThread>
+    docker run --rm --network wallet-project-sergio wallet-client-sergio <users> <threadPerUser> <roundsPerThread>
     ```
+    3.2.
+If you want to run 'wallet-client-sergio' locally run:
+    ```
+    java -jar wallet-client/build/libs/wallet-client-1.0.jar <users> <threadPerUser> <roundsPerThread>
+    ```
-3. Client application should start and simulate multiple users making requests to
+4. Client application should start and simulate multiple users making requests to
 the Wallet-Server, debug messages will indicate the start and finish of the simulation
-and will show users making the requests.
+and will show users making the requests, when simulation finishes the application will
+exit.
-4. If you want to hide all the debug messages just run the same command with an
+5. If you want to hide all the debug messages just run the same commands with an
 additional option as shown below, this could be useful when simulating more than 20
 Users and you only need the start and finish times or don't care for User's output:
     ```
+    docker run --rm --network wallet-project-sergio wallet-client-sergio <users> <threadPerUser> <roundsPerThread> --logging.level.com=INFO

+    or

-    java -jar wallet-client/build/libs/wallet-client-0.0.1-SNAPSHOT.jar <users> <threadPerUser> <roundsPerThread> --logging.level.com=INFO
+    java -jar wallet-client/build/libs/wallet-client-1.0.jar <users> <threadPerUser> <roundsPerThread> --logging.level.com=INFO
     ```

 Important Project Choices